What is my 'foot risk' and what does it mean?

 Check your shoes

-If you have been supplied with shoes, they will have been made to a prescription.
-You should follow the instructions your podiatrist or orthotist (the person who prescribed or designed your shoes) gives you.
+If you have been supplied with footwear, it will have been made to a prescription.
+You should follow the instructions your podiatrist or orthotist (the person who prescribed or designed your footwear) gives you.
 These should be the only shoes you wear.
-Shoes will normally be prescribed with insoles.
-These are an important part of your shoes and you should only remove them if your orthotist or podiatrist advises you to.
+Footwear will normally be prescribed with insoles.
+These are an important part of your prescription, and you should only remove them if your orthotist or podiatrist advises you to.
 Whoever provided your shoes will advise you about any repairs or alterations to make sure that they will match your prescription.
 Prescription footwear and insoles can reduce the risk of ulcers but cannot remove the risk altogether.

 Hard skin and corns